 On Tuesday, July 1, 2014, the Russian State Duma voted to end the widely unpopular permanent "summer time" in Russia.
-The bill is yet to be voted by the upper house and signed into law by President Vladimir Putin signed the law on July 22, 2014.
+President Vladimir Putin signed the law on July 22, 2014.

-If the bill is adopted, most Russians will move to permanent "winter time", or standard time, by setting their clocks 1 hour back on October 26, 2014.
-This is when most European countries will end Daylight Saving Time (DST).
+Most Russians will move to permanent Standard Time, or “winter time”, by setting their clocks 1 hour back on October 26, 2014.
+This is the same date most Europeans end Daylight Saving Time (DST).

 The Federation Council, which is the Russian Parliament's upper house, will consider the bill for a vote on July 9.

 The recent vote overturns former President Dmitry Medvedev's move to end “winter time” in 2011 and to reduce the number of time zones in Russia.